||WaterGEMS, WaterCAD, HAMMER, SewerGEMS, SewerCAD, StormCAD, CivilStorm

 7) Back in the model, open Modelbuilder, click the same entry again and click the Build Model button.
 Note that if you created new columns in step 6 to store the updated coordinates, you'll need to edit the Modelbuilder run and change the field mapping accordingly.

 This process will work with pipe bends, but assumes that you have a separate application that can manipulate shapefiles to correct the coordinates.
+Use "sync in" and choose label as the key field, then "sync-in" with only the "update existing objects" box checked.

 Building a model using Modelbuilder